 Advancing Diverse Leadership

-Today, more residents need to be engaged, skilled, and prepared to lead if we are going to solve our communities most pressing problems.
-We believe the leadership that's needed for this is already resident in communities – it’s only a matter of finding, cultivating, and connecting these leaders.
+To solve our communities most pressing problems, more residents need to be engaged, skilled, and prepared to lead.
+We believe the leadership needed for this is already resident in communities – it’s only a matter of finding, cultivating, and connecting these leaders.
 We’re the ones we’ve been waiting for.

 Public Allies Indianapolis is a partnership between INRC and Public Allies, a national movement grounded in the conviction that “Everyone leads.”
 Public Allies believes that everyone has leadership potential and assets to contribute towards making a difference in their community.
 INRC’s focus on developing leaders from within the Indianapolis community makes Public Allies an ideal partner for INRC.

-INRC’s focus on developing community assets, encouraging diverse indigenous leadership, promoting collaboration, facilitating learning, and serving with integrity create the foundation for the Public Allies Indianapolis program.
 Since 2009, Public Allies Indianapolis has developed young leaders to make a difference in Indianapolis neighborhoods.
 Our young leaders, Allies, are diverse and passionate social change makers who support community projects in partnership with local nonprofit organizations.
-Public Allies Indianapolis has developed 120 young leaders who have contributed 204,000 hours of service to Indianapolis-based nonprofits.
+Public Allies Indianapolis has developed 150 young leaders who have contributed 204,000 hours of service to Indianapolis-based nonprofits.
 Their service hours have lead to the creation, expansion, and improvement of vital community services.

 Public Allies Indianapolis focuses on the following areas: